wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 [//]: # (hours, does not expect an error if, after 1 hour, the computer is still)

 [//]: # (calculating things.)

+Storage: around 10GB, however, if we include the crawled raw datasets than this number increases by around 16GB.

+Time: around 3h for executing the pipeline -- jupyter notebooks for the figures takes ca. 1h - 2h (clustering takes the most time, followed by calibration)

 **Copied from our README.md:**
 For orientation purposes, we will present the execution time for each stage